dowido/diving-into-react-native/README.md

-guerdcWelcome to your Expo app 👋 t
+guerdWelcome to your Expo app 👋 t
 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).